VietDQ1904/OpenGL-driving-simulator/README.md

 <a name= "license"></a>

 ### License ###
-   This project is licensed under MIT license - see [LICENSE.md](LICENSE.md) for more details.
+   This project is licensed under MIT license - see [LICENSE](LICENSE) for more details.